Likheet/aetheria-customer-forms/README.md

 ### Section A — Skin Basics
 - What do you think your skin type is?
 (Normal / Oily / Dry / Combination / Sensitive)
-- How would you describe your skin's oil levels? (several descriptive options)
+- How would you describe your skin's oil levels?
+  - Comfortable, no shine or greasiness → Green
+  - Slight shine only in T-zone, not bothersome → Blue
+  - Noticeable shine in multiple areas → Yellow
+  - Very greasy/heavy shine across face, frequent blotting/wash needed → Red
-- How would you describe your skin's hydration levels? (several descriptive options)
+- How would you describe your skin's hydration levels?
+  - Comfortable, no tightness → Green
+  - Slight tightness or occasional dryness → Blue
+  - Often feels tight, rough, or flaky → Yellow
+  - Always feels very tight, itchy, or cracks/peels → Red
 - Do you experience sensitivity?
 (Yes / No / Sometimes)
   - If "Sometimes": "Specify triggers (sun, actives, fragrance, pollution):" (text input)

 ### Section B — Current Skin History
 - Do you have any diagnosed skin conditions? (textarea)